 - The celebration and history of one annual block party, and the ordinary beauty of building tradition and community one cartoon inflatable and one painted face at a time.

 - A glimpse into one young life of street involvement and correctional institutions as the path to violence prevention programming and a spiritual awakening.

 And many more examples of important, humane, and vivid storytelling from twenty-six authors with ties to the Russell area.

-The Kickstarter will launch in November 2022, and the book will be published in spring 2023.
+The Kickstarter surpassed the $15,000 goal in December 2022, and the book will be published in spring 2023.
 Stay tuned for updates!